Updated:

 Apart from the major companies dealing with emissions, other small aggregate airborne emissions have emanate from many other small sources that are spread in Houston such as gasoline-fueled lawn machine maintenance equipment and surface coating processes amongst many others.

-Managing the Ozone pollutant
+Managing the Ozone Pollutant

-Managing the Ozone pollutant has turned out to be a very complex process for policy makers.
-However, if they want to deal with the solution amicably, they need to trade off between the cost of ensuring that the problem is solved and or whether the problems should continue affecting the health of the people.
+Managing the Ozone pollutant has turned out to be a very complex process for policymakers.
+However, if they want to deal with the solution amicably, they need to trade-off between the cost of ensuring that the problem is solved and or whether the problems should continue affecting the health of the people.

-Because of the many air pollutants that are in Houston, policy makers should make decisions implicitly or explicitly to determine which pollutants pose higher health risks to be able to strategize on ways to manage them.
+Because of the many air pollutants that are in Houston, policymakers should make decisions implicitly or explicitly to determine which pollutants pose higher health risks to be able to strategize on ways to manage them.

-Consequences of exposure: Health Risks
+Consequences of Exposure: Health Risks

 Various consequences are brought by high exposures to the Ozone.
 These consequences may affect human beings, plants, and animals.
 According to Donaldson et al (2004), protection of the health of Houstonians from the effects of environmental pollution and other health risks has always been the agenda and the central goal of the city of Houston (p.
 3).

 The city adopted various measures to ensure that health of people of Houston is upheld (Green Facts, 2012, Para.
 2).
-These measures include setting up of standards concerning emissions in the environment, requiring the sources of pollutions to limit their levels of emissions, and educating members of the public on the required actions to take to protect their own health besides ensuring that they limit environmental pollution.
+These measures include setting up of standards concerning emissions in the environment, requiring the sources of pollution to limit their levels of emissions, and educating members of the public on the required actions to take to protect their own health besides ensuring that they limit environmental pollution.

 These measures have been achieved because the city has experienced a number of risky health implications.
 Various health risks are associated with the Ozone air pollutant.
 The consequences of exposure in Houston are evident in the health of those who have been exposed to it.